starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 Avery resented what he heard in that tone.
 He was certain it suggested he not consult with the people he trusted.

-"Yes, and a good CEO listens to his advisors, weighs their input, before he overrides them."
+"Yes, and a good CEO listens to his advisers, weighs their input, before he overrides them."
 Unstated was his inclination to ignore everything Karen had said.
 But then, Lars had set up this meeting for a reason, and it must have been part of his process before he handed over his money.

 "Sorry if I sounded defensive.
 Shawn and Jessica have been here since the beginning.
 I don't discount my contributions, but my business stands because of them."